 Beautiful Signs for a Better Planet

 All gender, gender neutral, and unisex restrooms can by used by anyone.
 In the last decade, the quantity of all gender restrooms has significantly increased.
 This change in bathroom regulation and identification recognizes transgender, gender fluid, and gender non-conforming individuals.
-It also benefits families with children and those with disabilities, who may need assistance from a different gender caretaker.
-Furthermore, it has been found that gender neutral restrooms signal a positive, non-discriminatory environment and create a more welcoming atmosphere.
+It also benefits families with children and those with disabilities who may need assistance from a differently-gendered caretaker.
+Unsurprisingly, even a short amount of time has shown that gender neutral restrooms signal a positive, non-discriminatory environment and create a more welcoming atmosphere.

 As of June 2018, according to the American Civil Liberties Union, 19 jurisdictions (18 states plus Washington, D.C.) had adopted laws prohibiting discrimination against transgender individuals in employment, housing, and public accommodation.
 Additionally, more than 200 municipalities had adopted similar local ordinances.

-Bathroom bills usually require public single-user toilet facilities to be identified as all gender.
+Bathroom Bills usually require public single-user toilet facilities to be identified as all gender.
 Additionally, there are often specific building code considerations for bathrooms in workplaces, educational institutions, and other public facilities.
 While all gender or unisex restrooms are mostly single-stall, multi-stall unisex bathrooms also exist.
-Multi-user restrooms are often more space and cost efficient to build and maintain.
-Bathroom considerations go far beyond signage, into design components such as stall wall and door height and urinal inclusion.
+Multi-user restrooms are often more space and cost-efficient to build and maintain.
+Bathroom considerations go far beyond signage, including design components such as stall wall and door height and urinal inclusion.

 The below Wikipedia map summarizes existing state and municipal unisex restroom mandates.
 Online national and local resources detail specific U.S. Bathroom bill laws.
 Local building inspectors can also answer regulation questions.